 Sign up online and learn more about the group at fools.wustl.edu.
 Hope to see you at auditions!

 Mosaic Whispers is WashU’s oldest co-ed a cappella group; having celebrated their 25th birthday at their annual concert in Graham Chapel in 2016!
-They sing music from every genre and tour each fall and spring with recent stops in Chicago, San Diego, New York, and Boston.
+They sing music from every genre and tour each fall and spring with recent stops in Chicago, San Diego, New York, Washington D.C., and Boston.
 The Whispers compete internationally, with a recent first place finish at the 2017 ICCA Midwest Quarterfinals and a performance at Broadway’s Beacon Theater in the 2016 ICCA Finals.
-Their 10 studio albums have received praise from a cappella critics, including 5 CARA nominations for their latest album Wavelength (2015), which can be found on iTunes and Spotify.
+Last year they competed as finalists at the National A Cappella Convention in Memphis.
+Their 11 studio albums have received praise from a cappella critics, including 2 RARB top tracks of the year from their latest album Oasis (2018), which can be found on iTunes and Spotify.

 Visit mosaicwhispers.wustl.edu to learn more about the Whisper family and to sign up for an audition!